Here are the easy steps for how to make a slipcover for a chair without a pattern. Plus, the best fabrics to choose for a chair cover.

 Believe it or not, I picked up this chair at a thrift store for $3.
 That is one amazing bargain and I couldn’t resist a great thrift store makeover!

 The chair was still in great shape, but I wanted to make a slip cover for it because I didn’t like the look of it in my living room.

 First, I considered painting the upholstery.
-But, I didn’t like the microfiber fabric and I didn’t think I’d like the texture.
-Plus, this wouldn’t solve the butt-imprint problem.
+But I didn’t like the microfiber fabric and I didn’t think I’d like the texture.

 Years ago, my mom gave me a home decorating book written in the 1940’s.
 It has lots of interesting tips, methods, and ideas from another era.